FREE SHIPPING Over $150 | FREE RETURNS (Domestic)

 Why?
 There’s a chance you’re doing something wrong during those extra bench press days.
 Make small changes (more on that later) to ensure you continue to increase your bench and muscle mass.

-In this post, we’ll be covering how to get out of a plateau, a bit of chest anatomy, how proper form and bench setup will help you increase your bench press, and finally other proven methods that help with size and strength.
+Today, we’ll be covering how to get out of a plateau, a bit of chest anatomy, how proper form and bench setup will help you increase your bench press, and finally other proven methods that help with size and strength.

-First up, it’s important to know what muscles you’re trying to grow through bench press.
-Let’s cover a small portion of the chest muscle and its anatomy.
-There are two main muscle heads within the pectoral region, one being the sternal head (the meat of the chest) and the other being the clavicular head (the outer region near the shoulders).
+There are two main muscle heads within the pectoral region.
+One being the sternal head (the meat of the chest) and the other being the clavicular head (the outer region near the shoulders).

 Why are they important?
 The two muscle heads combine to move the shoulder joint which is critical for the overall development of your chest.
-How?
-The chest muscles are supported through shoulder joints and ligaments, as well as the elbows and triceps (to name a few).

-As you’re working on increasing your barbell bench press, the development and maintenance of these othersupportive muscle groups are essential.
+As you’re working on increasing your barbell bench press, the development and maintenance of these other supportive muscle groups are essential.
 Keep that in mind as you continue navigating through this guide.

 Doing a manageable amount of reps time after time or each chest day won’t lead to a bigger chest.
 Sure, if you’re just starting you’ll see definition due to muscle growth and development, but long term it’s not a good strategy.